Cloud Resources

 Plan

-Describes the metadata associated to the Revisions; the version, description, categories and so forth.
+Describes the metadata associated with the Revisions; the version, description, categories, and so forth.

 spec: